-The bilge pump is located in the motorwell under the access plate just forward of the transom.
+Your Seafarer has two bilge pumps.
+One is located in the motorwell, under the access plate just forward of the transom.
+The second one is in the cabin under the access plate in the floor.

 OPERATION OF OPTIONAL FEATURES

 ACCESSORY OUTLET - 12 VOLT